 Miklosi, A., 2015.
 Dog Behaviour, Evolution, and Cognition.
 2nd Ed.
 Oxford Univ.
 Press, Oxford.
 ISBN 978-0-19-964666-1.
 Ikke alle kapitlene er pensum.

 B. Material in Fronter in addition, particularly in dog breeding.

 One obligatory term paper must be delivered.
 This can be chosen freely within dog breeding, dog behvaviour or cat behaviour, after agreement with a teacher.
 The term paper shall be about 2500 words and produced as a scientific report with an Introduction, Main part (with relevant sub-chapters), Summary and Reference list.
-The term paper shall be submitted in Fronter by the deadline of 11th May.
+The term paper shall be submitted in Fronter by a deadline at the end of the term.
 This accounts for 25 % of the total grading.
 Written exam (3 hours) accounts for 75 % of the total grading.

 Special requirements in Science.